elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The "extends" keyword in JavaScript class inheritance creates a subclass that inherits properties and methods from a parent class, and can also define new properties and methods.<br />
+  <div><strong>Interview Response:</strong> The "extends" keyword in JavaScript class inheritance creates a subclass that inherits properties and methods from a parent class, and can also define new properties and methods.
   </div>
   </div>
 </details>